cbrunet/typo3-cb_foundation/Documentation/AdministratorManual.rst

     sudo gem install compass

-Using sass is the prefered way to customize foundation style sheets.
+Using sass is the preferred way to customize foundation style sheets.
 However, this require a little more setup.
 Here are the required steps to use it along with this TYPO3 |extension_name| extension: